osso73/garmin-backup/README.md

     -t, --type=TYPE           Get only activities of type TYPE.
 Possible values are [cycling, running, swimming,multi_sport,
                               fitness_equipment, hiking, walking, other].
+    -v, --verbose=LEVEL       Level of verbosity, from 1 to 3 [default: 1].
     --help                    Show this message and exit.
     --version                 Show the version and exit.